-5 RNA-seq
+6 RNA-seq

-5.1 Varieties of RNA-seq
+6.1 Varieties of RNA-seq

-RNA-seq experiments typically ask about differences in representation of genes or other features across experimental groups.
-The analysis of designed experiments is of course statistical, and hence an ideal task for R. The overall structure of the analysis, with tens of thousands of features and tens of samples, is also reminiscent of microarray analysis; one might hope that insights from the microarray domain will apply, at least conceptually, to the analysis of RNA-seq experiments.
+RNA-seq experiments typically ask about differences in trancription of genes or other features across experimental groups.
+The analysis of designed experiments is statistical, and hence an ideal task for R. The overall structure of the analysis, with tens of thousands of features and tens of samples, is reminiscent of microarray analysis; some insights from the microarray domain will apply, at least conceptually, to the analysis of RNA-seq experiments.

-The most straight-forward RNA-seq experiments quantify abundance of known gene models.
-The known models are derived from reference databases, reflecting the accumulated wisdom of the community responsible for the data.
-The 'knownGenes' track of the UCSC genome browser represents one source of data.
-It contains, for each gene, the transcripts and exons that are thought through experimental or computational approaches to exist.
-The GenomicFeatures package allows ready access to this information, as we have seen.
-The data base of known genes is coupled with high throughput sequence data by counting or otherwise estimating the number of reads associated with each gene.
+The most straight-forward RNA-seq experiments quantify abundance for known gene models.
+The known models are derived from reference databases, reflecting the accumulated knowledge of the community responsible for the data.
+The 'knownGenes' track of the UCSC genome browser represents one source of such data.
+A track like this describes, for each gene, the transcripts and exons that are expected based on current data.
+The GenomicFeatures package allows ready access to this information by creating a local database out of the track information.
+This data base of known genes is coupled with high throughput sequence data by counting reads overlapping known genes and modeling the relationship between treatment groups and counts.

 A more ambitious approach to RNA-seq attempts to identify novel transcripts.
 This requires that sequenced reads be assembled into contigs that, presumably, correspond to expressed transcripts that are then located in the genome.
-Regions identified in this way may correspond to known transcripts, to novel organization of known exons (e.g., through alternative splicing), or to completely novel constructs.
-We will not address the identification of completely novel transcripts here, but note that, having quantified transcript abundances in several samples, one is still interested in the analysis of designed experiments - do transcript abundances, novel or otherwise, differ between experimental groups?
+Regions identified in this way may correspond to known transcripts, to novel arrangements of known exons (e.g., through alternative splicing), or to completely novel constructs.
+We will not address the identification of completely novel transcripts here, but will instead focus on the analysis of the designed experiments: do the transcript abundances, novel or otherwise, differ between experimental groups?

 Bioconductor packages play a role in several stages of an RNA-seq analysis.
-The GenomicRanges infrastructure we have already been exposed to can be effectively employed to quantify known exon or transcript abundances.
+The GenomicRanges infrastructure can be effectively employed to quantify known exon or transcript abundances.
 Quantified abundances are in essence a matrix of counts, with rows representing features and columns samples.
 The edgeR [16] and DESeq [1] packages facilitate analysis of this data in the context of designed experiments, and are appropriate when the questions of interest involve between-sample comparisons of relative abundance.
 The DEXSeq package extends the approach in edgeR and DESeq to ask about within-gene, between group differences in exon use, i.e., for a given gene, do groups differ in their exon use?

-5.2 Data preparation
+6.2 Data preparation

 Counting reads aligning to genes An essential step is to arrive at some measure of gene representation amongst the aligned reads.
 A straight-forward and commonly used approach is to count the number of times a read overlaps exons.
-Nuance arises when a read only partly overlaps an exon; when two exons overlap (and hence a read appears to be 'double counted'); when reads are aligned with gaps, and the gaps are inconsistent with known exon boundaries; etc. The summarizeOverlaps function in the GenomicRanges package provides facilities for implementing different count strategies, using the argument mode to determine the counting strategy.
+Nuance arises when a read only partly overlaps an exon, when two exons overlap (and hence a read appears to be 'double counted'), when reads are aligned with gaps and the gaps are inconsistent with known exon boundaries, etc. The summarizeOverlaps function in the GenomicRanges package provides facilities for implementing different count strategies, using the argument mode to determine the counting strategy.
 The result of summarizeOverlaps can easily be used in subsequent steps of an RNA-seq analysis.

 Software other than R can also be used to summarize count data.
-An important point is that the desired input is often raw count data, rather than normalized (e.g., reads per kilobase of (gene) model per million mapped reads) values.
+An important point is that the desired input for downstream analysis is often raw count data, rather than normalized (e.g., reads per kilobase of gene model per million mapped reads) values.
 This is because counts allow information about uncertainty of estimates to propagate to later stages in the analysis.

-Object creation and filtering The following exercise illustrates key steps in data preparation.
+Counting and filtering The following exercise illustrates key steps in counting and filtering reads overlapping known genes.